 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Paramount Recovery Systems, LP was founded and incorporated in 2001 in Texas and is currently located in Waco.
+They’re legit.
+According to the Better Business Bureau (BBB), Paramount Recovery Systems, LP is a legitimate collection agency, founded and incorporated in 2001 in Texas and is currently located in Waco.
 The BBB established a profile page for Paramount in 2002.
-Buzzfile estimates Paramount’s annual revenue at $3.2 million and the size of its headquarters staff at 40 people.
+Buzzfile estimates Paramount’s annual revenue at $2.6 million and the size of its headquarters staff at 40 people.